 Increasingly, experimental economists are even designing real-world markets.
 But, despite these facts, economists are still largely thought of as scientists who merely observe markets from the outside, like astronomers look at the stars.
 Do Economists Make Markets?
 Boldly challenges this view.
 Donald MacKenzie.
 Office hours Mondays, 2.30pm to 4.30pm in Induction Week and teaching weeks.

+Research Interests.
+An Engine, Not a Camera.
+Models.
+Behaving.
+Badly.: Why Confusing Illusion with Reality Can Lead to Disaster, on Wall Street and in Life.
+A Demon of Our Own Design: Markets, Hedge Funds, and the Perils of Financial Innovation.
 "A risk-management maven who's been on Wall Street for decades…Bookstaber's book shows us some complex strategies that very smart people followed to seemingly reduce risk—but that led to huge losses.

+" (The New York Times) "Bright sparks like Mr Bookstaber ushered in a revolution that fuelled the boom in financial derivatives and Byzantine 'structured products.'
+Erik Olin Wright.
 Following quick on the heels of publication of Russell Jacoby's review of Erik Olin Wright's Envisioning Real Utopias in Dissent, Michael Burawoy has written a detailed reply stressing the importance of Wright's project and rescuing it from the tangle of Jacoby's at times ad hominem attack, an excerpt of which reads: Wright seems to know nothing about the history of utopian thought, communities, or cooperatives.

-Benjamin Jerry Cohen, Professor, Dept. of Political Science, UCSB
+Benjamin Jerry Cohen, Professor, Dept. of Political Science, UCSB.